Tartar Sauce Recipe

 4. Fresh Ingredients are Best

 This Homemade Tartar Sauce Recipe turns even boring oven baked fish sticks into a delicious meal!
-We came up with this recipe when we made our scrumptious Fish and Chips.
-We’ve tried so many store-bought and restaurant served tartar sauces over the years, and we definitely prefer the zesty flavor of this homemade version.
+I came up with this recipe to go with our delicious homemade Fish and Chips.
+I knew that I wanted to make a tartar sauce that tasted fresh and flavorful.
+After testing the ingredients I came up with the exact flavor and consistency I was looking for.
+Now it’s the only tartar sauce our family will eat.
+I’ve tried so many store-bought and restaurant served tartar sauces over the years, and I definitely prefer the zesty flavor of this homemade version.
 It’s all about using the freshest ingredients for this recipe.
-Believe us, it makes all the difference!
+Believe me, it makes all the difference!
 Plus, this recipe is so easy to make and costs much less than most store bought brands.
 Give it a try for yourself; it’ll be the best tartar sauce you’ve ever tasted!

 Ingredients in Homemade Tartar Sauce

 From fresh herbs to fresh lemon juice, using quality ingredients turns the most basic condiment into the most delicious dipping sauce ever!
-You only need a few ingredients.
-For this easy tartar sauce recipe, less is more.
-Here’s what you need:
+You only need a few ingredients, For this easy tartar sauce recipe, less is more.
+All you need is Mayonnaise (Best Foods or Hellmann’s are my favorite), fresh lemon juice, chopped baby dill pickles, dill weed, black pepper and a dash of Worcestershire sauce.

 Ingredients to make Homemade Tartar Sauce including mayonnaise, dill, dill pickles, pepper and lemons.